pytorch/torchtune/docs/source/api_ref_utilities.rst

 -------------

 TorchTune offers checkpointers to allow seamless transitioning between checkpoint formats for training and interoperability with the rest of the ecosystem.
-For a comprehensive overview of checkpointing, please see the :ref:`checkpointing tutorial <understand_checkpointer>`.
+For a comprehensive overview of checkpointing, please see the :ref:`checkpointing deep-dive <understand_checkpointer>`.

 .. autosummary::
     :toctree: generated/